Studio Esja

 4. 04

-Glazed by hand with layered minerals
+Glazed by hand with layered surfaces, mineral tones, and carefully developed finishes.

 5. 05

-High-fired to stoneware temperatures
+High-fired to stoneware temperatures for strength, durability, and depth of surface.

 No two pieces are identical.
 They are related, not replicated.
+This is what gives handmade ceramics their value.

 Made to be used